YubinYe/Coursera-Deep-Learning-deeplearning.ai/03-Structuring Machine Learning Projects/1-2课-课后习题/Week 2 Quiz - Autonomous driving (case study).md

     - [x] False

     > As seen in the lecture on multi-task learning, you can compute the cost such that it is not influenced by the fact that some entries haven’t been labeled.
+    > if one example is [0,?,?,1,0], We can't use the components of the labels that are missing, but we can use the ones we have to train the model.

 5. The distribution of data you care about contains images from your car’s front-facing camera; which comes from a different distribution than the images you were able to find and download off the internet.
 How should you split the dataset into train/dev/test sets?